murtaza-nasir/whisperx-asr-service/SETUP_GUIDE.md

 If you encounter issues:

 1. Check this troubleshooting guide
-2. Review service logs: `docker-compose logs`
+2. Review service logs: `docker compose logs`
 3. Test with simple audio files first
 4. Verify GPU access: `nvidia-smi`
 5. Create an issue with logs and configuration details